-The advisory council will hold monthly meetings on the second Thursday of each month in Concord, New Hampshire, unless a majority of the membership agrees upon an alternate date or location.
+The advisory council will hold at least one meeting per month in Concord, New Hampshire, unless a majority of the membership agrees upon an alternate location.
 The chair may cancel and reschedule any meeting in the event that it falls on a federal or state holiday.
-He or she may also cancel and reschedule a meeting on an emergency basis.
+The chair may also cancel and reschedule a meeting on an emergency basis.